 Making a Difference

-National and district health officials use the needs assessment data to guide policy, planning, and budgeting to strengthen the health system and improve EmONC services.
-For example, the data directly impact program planning by showing unacceptably low levels of EmONC utilization, identifying areas within the health system that require particular attention.
+Having data on EmONC is not enough; governments need to utilize the data to affect change.
+The benefit of EmONC needs assessments is that they help to identify gaps in coverage that allow governments to tailor their health system strengthening efforts to target those areas most in need of improvement.
+National and district health officials can use the needs assessment data to guide policy, planning, and budgeting to strengthen the health system and improve EmONC services.
 At the national policy level, government officials have assigned higher priority to emergency services for women and newborns based on needs assessment data.

-In 2009, AMDD supported the Ethiopian Federal Ministry of Health (FMOH) in conducting a needs assessment of the country's maternity services; the assessment revealed that an inadequate water supply was in part preventing facilities from providing quality EmONC.
+In 2008, AMDD supported the Ethiopian Federal Ministry of Health (FMOH) in conducting a national EmONC needs assessment.
+The 2008 needs assessment revealed that an inadequate water supply was in part preventing facilities from providing quality EmONC.
 In response, UN agencies helped the country develop a strategy to provide water to all facilities without running water.

-Because of its integral role in the 2009 needs assessment, AMDD was asked to provide technical assistance to the FMOH’s 2015 national EmONC assessment.
-Throughout this assessment, AMDD has provided continuous support, both remotely and in-country, in tool adaptation, tablet-based electronic data collection training, data analysis, report writing, mapping of national EmONC services, and evidence-based action planning.
-Upon completion of the assessment, the FMOH aims to use results from the assessment to finalize its newest health sector plan on reproductive, maternal, neonatal, child, adolescent and youth health.
+Because of its integral role in the 2008 needs assessment, AMDD was asked to provide technical assistance to the FMOH’s 2016 national EmONC assessment.
+Throughout this assessment, AMDD provided continuous support, both remotely and in-country, in tool adaptation, tablet-based electronic data collection training, data analysis, report writing, mapping of national EmONC services, and evidence-based action planning.
+Since completion of the assessment, the FMOH has used the data to guide facility-level planning, and also aims to use results from the assessment to inform its newest health sector plan on reproductive, maternal, neonatal, child, adolescent and youth health.

 Other Contributions to EmONC

-Since 2015, AMDD has been engaged in developing a comprehensive maternal health global monitoring and reporting framework with the WHO’s Ending Preventable Maternal Mortality (EPMM) Working Group.
-Phase I of EPMM indicator development entailed the identification of a core set of 12 metrics for global monitoring and reporting: a recently published article describes the process.
-Phase II identified a set of “means of implementation” indicators for tracking progress in key areas, as well as indicators for further development; these will be shared with the WHO’s recently-formed Mother Newborn Information for Tracking Outcomes and Results (MONITOR) expert advisory group.
-AMDD was represented on the Steering Committee for both phases of development, and has participated in multiple consultation meetings.
+AMDD supports ongoing efforts to assess and improve EmONC.
+Over the past year, AMDD has supported the development of a comprehensive maternal health global monitoring and reporting framework with the WHO’s Ending Preventable Maternal Mortality (EPMM) Working Group.
+Phase I of EPMM indicator development entailed the identification of a core set of 12 metrics for global monitoring and reporting; an article published in 2016 in BMC Pregnancy and Childbirth describes the process.
+Phase II identified a set of “means of implementation” indicators for tracking progress in key areas, as well as indicators for further development; Phase II is described in this article.